Maeve Murphy

-Maeve Murphy is a Northern Irish screenwriter and film director.
-Her 2002 film Silent Grace was selected to represent the UK for Cannes.
-In 2011 her short film Sushi, won the Sub-ti short film competition, co judged by Venice Days, Venice Film Festival.
-In 2020 the Irish Times listed Maeve Murphy's Silent Grace as no 38 in their 50 Best Irish Films Ever Made.
-In 2004 Maeve received the Soka Art Award for her work for world peace in the arts.
+Maeve Murphy is an Irish director-screenwriter.
+In 2011, as director for her short film Sushi, she won the Sub-ti short film competition, co-judged by Venice Days, Venice Film Festival.
+In 2020, the Irish Times listed Murphy's Silent Grace as no 38 in their 50 Best Irish Films Ever Made.

 Early life

-She was born in Belfast in Northern Ireland.
+Murphy was born in Belfast in Northern Ireland.
 As a teenager, she was one of the hosts of BBC Northern Ireland's youth TV series Wise Crack.
-While at Cambridge University, she was the secretary of the Cambridge Footlights and a co-founding member of "Trouble and Strife" theatre company, with which she continued to write and act after graduating.
-She then worked at Ken Loach's film company Parallax Pictures.
+While at Cambridge University, she was the secretary of the Cambridge Footlights and a co-founding member of "Trouble and Strife" theatre company.

 Early work

-Murphy's first short Amazing Grace starring Aiden Gillen and Clare Cathcart and was screened at the London Film Festival and the Edinburgh Film Festival before being screened on Channel Four and bought by Film Four.
-Her second short Salvage, starring Orla Brady, premiered at the Cork Film Festival and was shown on UTV (Northern Ireland) and RTÉ in Éire and was released by the BFI.
+Murphy's first short was Amazing Grace, with Aidan Gillen, was screened at the BFI.
+Her second short Salvage, starring Orla Brady, premiered at the Cork Film Festival.